nullhack/advanced-brainfuck/README.md

-# simple-brainfuck
+# advanced-brainfuck

-This code implement a simple version of [Brainfuck](https://en.wikipedia.org/wiki/Brainfuck) language, using classes and some hackish thing
+This project implements an Interpreter for [Brainfuck](https://en.wikipedia.org/wiki/Brainfuck) language, some additional features are availables, e.g. Import external libs.

-COMING SOON: import external code!
+This project is one of the most complete Brainfuck interpreters on github today.

 ----